-The young Swiss presents for this occasion a new series of works.
-In the spaces of Milan, he re-examines his current research, including, among other works, recent small paintings on wood.
+Istituto Svizzero presents “Boards”, Urban Zellweger's first solo show in Italy.
+The young Swiss artist presents a series of new works for the occasion.
+In the spaces of Milan he re-examines his current research, including, among other works, the most recent small paintings on wood.

-The title of the exhibition evokes a certain sense of humour when asking the question, can an image be defined by its support?
-The iconographies in the new series come from different corners.
-They are taken out of children books like the “Pixi-Books”, copied realistically from documentaries about reptiles or are self-imagined figures that merge into each other.
+The title of the exhibition evokes a certain sense of humor, asking the question: can an image be defined by its support?
+The iconographies of the new series emerge from different places.
+They are taken from children's books such as the "Pixi-Books", copied realistically from reptile documentaries or are imagined figures, joined together.

-Unlike surrealists who maintained a constrained relationship with painting, Urban Zellweger does not feel any animosity toward his medium.
-The figures follow one another, his sets unfold, the perspectives are built but the painting has its own space.
-If his formats are more customary to the ones produced in a workshop, his technique is dry, thus revealing the drawings.
-Oil painting allows him to produce “sticky” white backgrounds from which figures detach, in the same way as dreams origin from a blurry mist.
-The rigid wooden surfaces allow him to cut out more quickly and clearly an iconography.
-Colours regain their medieval two-dimensionality.
+If his formats are more usual than those produced in an atelier, his technique is dry, thus revealing the signs.
+Oil painting allows him to create “sticky” white backgrounds from which the figures emerge, in the same way that dreams arise from an indistinct fog.
+The rigid wooden surfaces allow him to cut out an iconography more quickly and clearly.
+The colors regain their medieval two-dimensionality.

-Two sculptures produced by Bernhard Hegglin question the idea of the support being an issue for the image.
-The drawings, hanging on branches of what appears to be a metal tree, are a mix of originals and ripped out pages of his recently published drawing book Grass Glue (2018) as well as his precedent one Snow (2016).
+Two sculptures produced by Bernhard Hegglin play with the idea that the support is a problem for the image.
+The drawings, hanging from the branches of what looks like a metallic tree, are both originals and torn pages from his recently published book Grass Glue (2018) and earlier Snow (2016).